Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will impede progress.
+- Failure to set realistic goals will hinder progress.

-- Strong networks can result in more opportunities to work and progress in your career.
+- Building strong networks can result in the creation of new opportunities for work and further advancements.

-- Negativity should not be a part of any work environment.
+- Negativity has no place in any work environment.

-- Reduce stress by learning techniques for managing time and learning to delegate difficult tasks.
+- Reduce stress by learning Time Management Techniques and gaining the ability to delegate difficult tasks.

 Not Establishing Goals